 We are protecting Scotland’s red squirrels through targeted grey squirrel control in key strategic areas.
 For our work to be truly effective, we need to build a landscape-scale network of trapping in those places.

-Whether you have a small back garden or a vast estate, you can contribute to a unified effort to prevent the spread of grey squirrels into areas where red squirrels are currently thriving, and reduce the risk of squirrelpox outbreaks in your local area.
+Whether you have a small back garden or a vast estate, you can contribute to a unified effort to prevent the spread of grey squirrels and reduce the risk of squirrelpox outbreaks in your local area.

-There are a number of ways to get involved in our trap-loan scheme at different stages of the process.
+The trap-loan scheme is offered to people living in Saving Scotland’s Red Squirrels priority areas, subject to availability.
+There are a number of ways to get involved at different stages of the process.
 All our volunteers are provided with the support and training they need to participate.